tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 	  // 9 - create a new array of 8-bit integers (0-255)
 	  // https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array
-	  let data = new Uint8Array(analyserNode.frequencyBinCount); // OR analyserNode.frequencyBinCount
+	  let data = new Uint8Array(analyserNode.frequencyBinCount); // OR analyserNode.fftSize/2

 	  // 10 - populate the array with the frequency data
 	  // notice these arrays are passed *by reference*